LCBOWER33/StegoScan/README.md

 GPU acceleration is used if a CUDA-compatible GPU is detected.

-# Future Enhancements - Anticipated competion date: May 2025
+# Future Enhancements - Anticipated completion date: May 2025

 Create GUI implentation if no commandline arguments are supplied.